 - good for getting people to follow suggestions,

 - so darn pleasant.

 If you have a problem, you can think through it logically (which is a great mode of thinking).
-If that doesn’t work, your brain wants to enter a hypnotic mode.
-It’s a great tool in your mental toolbox.
+If that doesn’t work, your brain wants to enter a hypnotic state.
+It’s a useful tool in your mental toolbox.